 Holding this hollow form, it has a weight, a presence.

-Like Nature, it is a paradox of shiny and matte... at different times of the day.
-It is smooth and burred where tiny bubbles are caught at the moment of their release.
+Like Nature, it is a paradox of shiny and matte at different times of the day.
+It is smooth and burred.

 Rising Wave

-Reflecting sunlight it smiles in the day, reflecting shadows it sleeps at night.
+Reflecting sunlight the colors emerge in the day, reflecting shadows they sleep at night.

-As I brought this back from the studio, in the dusk light, the rim started to lighten and be encircled with a glowing green brightness.
-It was always there but only visible at dusk... just for a moment.
+I brought this vessel back from the studio at dusk.
+Before darkness the rim started to glow like molten copper, then a green brightness circled around.
+It was always there but only visible at dusk.
+Like waves, the colors ebb and flow.

 Oasis Sunrise